-Snowshoeing in New Hampshire’s North Country will soon be one of your favorite winter activities.
+Snowshoeing doesn’t get any better than in the Great North Woods, and will soon be one of your favorite winter activities.
 The North Country is home to tons of scenic hiking trails that can be hiked during the snow-covered winter months with snowshoes.
 Here in the North Country, our miles of trails through remote wilderness and up scenic mountain peaks offer a rewarding experience without the crowds of the White Mountains.

 Dixville Notch State Park has many year-round accessible trails that are wonderful to snowshoe during the winter.
 Mount Sanguinary is a scenic trail through the balsam and spruce forest offering incredible views from a rocky pinnacle overlooking Lake Gloriette and the Balsams Grand Resort Hotel.
 Other popular trails include Table Rock and The Three Brothers Trail.